apache/pulsar/site2/docs/develop-plugin.md

 3. Describe a NAR file.

-    Create an `entry_filter.yaml` file in the `resources/META-INF/services` directory to describe NAR.
+    Create an `entry_filter.yaml` file in the `resources/META-INF/services` directory to describe a NAR file.

     ```conf
     # Entry filter name, which should be configured in the broker.conf file later